Documents - please click to open

 A detailed end of year report is sent to parents and carers in July.

 Bulletins are sent home every other Friday and contain information relevant to families for the forthcoming week.
 The bulletins are also available to read on the school website.

 Text messages are used to send urgent information.
 Please ensure we have your up-to-date mobile phone numbers.

 The staff at St. David's C of E Primary School are always willing to meet with parents and carers to discuss any concerns or queries.
 Please see teachers on the playground before school or make an appointment via the school office.

 Your views matter to us

-We are very interested in finding out your views and we regularly send home questionnaires or links to online surveys.
+We are very interested in finding out your views through questionnaires or other means.
 This shapes the way we devise policies and procedures in school, so please do share your views with us.

 Parent View gives parents and carers the opportunity to share their view of St. David's C of E Primary School with Ofsted.
 You can access the questionnaire via https://parentview.ofsted.gov.uk.